 - Develop a production plan, divide up team roles, prepare a running order and script for your own show

-- Use studio and on location recording equipment to make a short programme which will be broadcast on Flirt FM
+- Use online recording sites, and free to download software to make a short programme which will be broadcast on Flirt FM 101.3, and uploaded to the station's Mixcloud to listen back later

 A wide variety of topics will be covered, introducing students to core programming and design concepts.